muquitMW/secondOrderModel/README.md

 ## Data
 We attach a set of data for testing this approach.
 Details regarding the data is available in comment section of FE_DataLoad.m

+## Supporting function
+A function (trainClassifier.m) attached here for training data with SVM algorithm is called by the scripts.
+This function is generated using MATLAB's CalssifierLearner App's code generation functionality